 What’s Macon YOU Curious?

-That was the question posed to us by a reader through Macon Me Curious, a new project of the Center for Collaborative Journalism in partnership with The Telegraph and GPB Macon.
+That was a question posed to us by a reader through Macon Me Curious, a new project of the Center for Collaborative Journalism in partnership with The Telegraph and GPB Macon.
 Macon Me Curious takes questions from the community and assigns reporters to find the answers.

 Do you have a question you want answered?
 What are you curious about?
 Let us know at macon.com/curious.